Scroll to navigation

 sanlock client add_lockspace -s LOCKSPACE

-Tell the sanlock daemon to acquire the specified host_id in the lockspace.
-This will allow resources to be acquired in the lockspace.
-The -o option can be used to specify the io timeout of the acquiring host, and will be written in the host_id lease.
+Tell the sanlock daemon to acquire the host_id lease for the host_id specified in LOCKSPACE.
+This is also referred to as "joining" the lockspace.
+With a host_id lease held for the lockspace, the host is then able to acquire resource locks in the lockspace.
+Use -o <sec> to specify the io timeout of the acquiring host, which will be written in the host_id lease.

 sanlock client inq_lockspace -s LOCKSPACE